Kairotic/mistakes/dyadic.md

 will continue with the simpler definition of `data Unit = Unit` as the basis of the rest of this section.

-## Definition 1: A unit is that by virtue of which each of the things that exist is called one.
+## Definition 2: A number is a multitude composed of units.